kuralme/portfolio_build/README.md

 # Run the development server
 docker-compose up

+# Or run the script
+bash run_compose.sh
 ```

-The site will be available at `http://localhost:4000`
+The site will be available at `http://localhost:4000` during testing